Lesson PlansBack to lesson plans archive September 1, 2019

 Expose students to child labor practices in Burkina Faso and learn how the struggle for basic human rights continues today for millions of children worldwide.
 This lesson offers a foundation in human rights through short films and activities focused on the Universal Declaration of Human Rights.

 “You can buy a child for lesser price than an animal.
-The buffaloes and cows are much more expensive than buying a child to work full-time and for the whole of his life.” – Kailash Satyarthi, children’s rights activist.
-Use this Daily Video to help students understand the challenges child laborers face across the globe.
+The buffaloes and cows are much more expensive than buying a child to work full-time and for the whole of his life,” according to Kailash Satyarthi, children’s rights activist.

 In this simulation, students will authentically experience what it is like to work on an assembly line.
 First, they will be asked to create their own t-shirt design for homework.
 The next day in class they will be part of an assembly line to mass produce t-shirts.
 Their reflection on the experience will help them to better understand the realities of one part of the economic/resource system that they participate in as consumers.